 - injuries from metal objects becoming projectiles

-On rare occasions, people may experience side effects from the contrast dye, which can include:
+On rare occasions, people may experience side effects from the contrast dye, such as:

 A lumbar MRI is a noninvasive procedure that doctors use to help diagnose lower back pain, plan back surgery, or monitor progressive medical conditions, such as multiple sclerosis.